wakerscz/mail-sender/readme.md

 ## How to send all emails

 ### With PHP CLI
-1. Run `php ./sender/index.php` to send all messages..
+1. Run `php ./sender/index.php` to send all messages.

 ### With Docker
 1. Install [docker for desktop](https://www.docker.com/products/docker-desktop).